Alvaro-R/Alvaro-R/README.md

   </h1>

   <h3>
-  I am a data science and development enthusiast with a biology background.
-I have experience working on small-scale projects in R, Python, and Java.
-I am      constantly looking for opportunities to learn and grow, and I am dedicated to delivering high-quality work.
-I am eager to collaborate on exciting projects that will help me develop my skills further.
+Passionate data scientist and backend developer with background in biology.
+I have experience working with R, Python and Java.
+I am a collaborative person who likes team working and is always looking for new challenges.
   </h3>

 </div>